 These may be kashered by pouring boiling water directly from a pot or kettle over the entire surface after thorough cleaning.

-However some authorities opine that Laminex, Caesar Stone, Corian and other resin based surfaces as well as plastic surfaces may not be kashered, those who wish to be strict should cover these surfaces.
+Some authorities opine that Laminex, Caesar Stone, Corian and other resin based materials as well as plastic surfaces may not be kashered, those who wish to be strict should cover these surfaces.

 1. All removable parts must be removed and thoroughly cleaned.
 The interior must be cleaned thoroughly.